WhitLib/kickstarter-analysis/README.md

 Ultimately, based on the data, it can be generally assumed that lower goals - less than $4,999 - have a higher chance of succeeding as opposed to higher ones - >= $45,000.

+### 3.3 Limitations

+Some limitations to this Kickstarter dataset are timeframe and lack of data updates.
+The most recent creation date for any Kickstarter campaign within the dataset was in 2017 which could provide an inaccurate and out-of-date portrayal of campaign success.
+Due to the COVID-19 pandemic, this data could paint a different representation of the state of Kickstarter campaigns if the data included campaigns through 2020.
+It can be assumed that this additional information could have provided Louise with more context of how *Fever* would fare in the current state of the economy.

+### 3.4 Other Visualizations

+Other visualizations and tables that could provide additional insight for Louise are:

+*Theater Outcomes based on Number of Backers*

+This table and visualization could reinforce previous findings that certain months throughout the year are more likely to attract a greater number of backers as opposed to other months.
+This data could give Louise some perspective of how her campaign backers fared against others.

+*Theater Outcomes based on Average Donation*

+This table and visualization could provide interesting information for Louise to see how other campaigns fared against *Fever* in average donations.
+Since Louise had come close to her fundraising goal, it could provide additional insight on her donors and determine whether there is a correlation between time of year and the average donation amount.